EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

 The Accounting and Billing Building Block collects resource usage data and prepares it for billing.
 Based on the EODH implementation, it's built around a central Accounting Service and multiple Collectors, all connected via messaging.

-Main components:
+## Main components

 - **Central Accounting Service** - handles product/price config and serves accounting data
 - **Resource Collectors** - microservices that collect usage data from different sources
 - **Messaging System** - async persistent messaging (Pulsar, Kafka, etc.)
 - **Database** - stores billing events, products and prices

+## Terminology

-**Billing Events**: capture how much of a product a workspace consumed during a time window (usually 5 minutes/1 hour/1 day).
+**Billing Events** capture how much of a product a workspace consumed during a time window (usually 5 minutes/1 hour/1 day).
 Each event gets a UUID and duplicates are ignored.
 Collectors generate these UUIDs from the time period + workspace + product.

-**Resource Consumption Rate Samples**: are point-in-time snapshots of consumption rate.
+**Resource Consumption Rate Samples** are point-in-time snapshots of consumption rate.
 The Ingester converts these into Billing Events using linear interpolation to hourly boundaries - but this only happens for storage metrics.
 Everything else goes straight to exact Billing Events via Collectors.

-**Products**: have an SKU, name and units. **Prices** define cost per unit for a date range.
+**Products** have an SKU, name and units.

+**Prices** define cost per unit for a date range.

 ## Central Accounting Service